Zimbra-Community/com_zimbra_emailtemplates/README.md

 If you are upgrading from an older/different email templates: On the server you need to restart mailboxd `zmmailboxdctl restart` for the upgrade to work.
 Existing users will need to set their templates folder again even if they already did in an older version as a result of https://bugzilla.zimbra.com/show_bug.cgi?id=108986

-If you find Email templates useful and want to support its continued development, you can make donations via:
-- PayPal: info@barrydegraaff.tk
-- Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A

 _This is the adopted version of Email templates -zimlet_ from Zimbra Inc.

 Email templates are useful for Sales, Support or anyone who sends out the same email on a regular basis.